-- Identify & address current and future member and component needs for risk management programs and benefits.
+- Identify & address current and future AIA member and component needs for benefit programs.

-- Provide risk management tools to enhance members’ architecture practice.
+- Offer risk management tools to enhance members’ architecture practices.

 - Be recognized as a valuable risk management resource and benefits provider within the Institute.